AMPATH/ampath-hr-backend/README.md

 1. Clone the repo and install dependencies

-    1. Add Config files for the database connection by creating a file `index.ts` in `src/config/index.ts` populate the file as below
+    - add config files for the database connection by creating a file `index.ts` in `src/config/index.ts` populate the file as below
-    2. Uncomment config properties on `connection.ts` file [here](/src/connection/connection.ts)
+    - uncomment config properties on `connection.ts` file [here](/src/connection/connection.ts)
-    3. Uncomment config on `index.ts` [here](src/index.ts)
+    - uncomment config on `index.ts` [here](src/index.ts)

         ```sh
         export default {